Vulcanostrol/ringgzprotocol/README.md

   A player can request a game and it will send the packet that has the following format:

-### GAME_REQUEST;[player_amount];[player_type]
+### GAME_REQUEST;[player_amount];[player_type];&lt;opponent_type&gt;

-  In order to request a game or join in an already created lobby you have to set an username that must not contain ### ;

   In the format, the player_amount represent the number of players that you want to play against.

+  The player_type is the type of player that the client is running on.

-  The player_type represents if you want to play versus a human or versus an AI.
-If the string that is sent does not correspond to what is found in the code, the sent player_type can be ignored and HUMAN_PLAYER can be assumed.
+  The opponent_type represents if you want to play versus a human or versus an AI.
+If the string that is sent does not correspond to what is found in the code, or opponent_type was not sent, HUMAN_PLAYER can be assumed by the server.

   The response from the server will be a textual feedback that lets the player know that he successfully joined in the lobby.